siyinobelma/Chloroplast-rps12-Splice-Grammar-Scanner/README.md

 # RNA secondary structure
 python rna_structure_analysis_v2.py
 Data Availability
-Chloroplast genome sequences are publicly available from NCBI GenBank (accession numbers provided in Supplementary Table SX)
+Chloroplast genome sequences are publicly available from NCBI GenBank (accession numbers provided in Supplementary Table S2)

-Transcriptomic data are available from NCBI SRA (BioProject PRJNAxxxxx)
+Transcriptomic data are available from NCBI SRA (SRR32213825)

 GBIF occurrence data used for ecological niche analysis are available at https://doi.org/xxxxx

 Citation
 If you use this code or data, please cite:

-text
-[Author names].
-(2025).
-Relaxation of conserved rps12 trans-splicing syntax is associated with climatic niche divergence in ferns.
-[Journal name].
-License
-This project is licensed under the MIT License - see the LICENSE file for details.